-Al is not plug-and-play technology with a one-size-fits-all strategy, and the findings from North American executives reflect the varied approaches to AI across individual organizations.
-Some favor bold experimentation and fail-fast methods; others prefer a more conservative wait-and-see approach.
+Al is not plug-and-play technology with a one-size-fits-all strategy, and the findings from German and Austrian executives reflect the varied approaches to Al across individual organizations.
+More than a quarter prefer an enterprise-wide Al strategy, but nearly that many prefer bold experimentation and fail-fast methods.